Barbell Incline Bench Press

 -

-Sternal head (to a lesser extent)
+Sternal head of the pectoralis major (to a lesser extent)

 -

-Anterior deltoids
+Anterior deltoid

 -